nikkifurls/linux/README.md

-# linux
+# Linux Shell Snippets

-Linux scripts and snippets that I find useful
+These are my Linux shell configuration files, which contain helpful snippets that others can use to add functionality to their shell.